-- Agreement on the Student Performance Indicators as outlined in the "Criteria for Quality Student Performance Indicators."
-These indicators are stated in terms of student achievement, learning or outcomes. - Agreement on the five-year target for each Student Performance Indicator.
-Baseline data and targets are included in Section 2.
-Some SPI's are new and therefore baseline data may not be available at this time and, as a result, no targets are listed.
+- 1. Agreement on the Student Performance Indicators as outlined in the "Criteria for Quality Student Performance Indicators."
+These indicators are stated in terms of student achievement, learning or outcomes; NOT adult actions. - 2.
+Agreement on the five-year target for each Student Performance Indicator.
+Baseline data and targets are included in Appendix B. Some SPI's are new and therefore baseline data may not be available at this time and, as a result, no targets are listed.
 Because of the number and complexity of our SPI's, this step was moved to the end of the process.